creativeprojects/resticprofile/docs/content/configuration/jsonschema/index.md

 {{% /tab %}}
 {{< /tabs >}}

-{{% notice style="hint" %}}
+{{% notice style="info" %}}
 YAML & TOML validation with JSON schema is not supported out of the box.
-Additional extensions are required.
+Additional extensions are required, such as 'redhat.vscode-yaml' for YAML and 'tamasfe.even-better-toml' for TOML in Visual Studio Code.
 {{% /notice %}}

 **Example**